-By default, no scaling is applied to a market price loaded into LUSID for a particular instrument on an effective date.
+By default, no scaling is applied to a market price loaded into LUSID for a particular instrument on a particular date.

 You can specify an explicit scaleFactor